codebuddies/dungeonbuddies/README.md

 # Dungeons and Buddies
-**Dugeons and Buddies** is a MUD-based online game that supports playing with multiple players in real time.
+**Dungeons and Buddies** is a MUD-based online game that supports playing with multiple players in real time.
 For the current status of the project, see: https://github.com/codebuddies/dungeonbuddies/projects/2

 ## Contribution Guidelines
 ### Getting Started